Bored of Education: Notes

 By 1936, producer Hal Roach, who had built his studio around popular two-reel comedies, had slowly begun phasing out his short subjects production as movie theaters opted for double feature programs instead of the traditional program of selected short subjects and one feature.
 Roach had successfully moved his biggest stars, Laurel and Hardy, to full-time feature production in 1935.
 Rather than cancel Our Gang, however, Roach continued the series at the behest of his distributor, Louis B. Mayer of MGM.
 Keeping the series in production, however, required Roach to halve the lengths of the Our Gang films from two-reels to one.

 Also formally introduced to Our Gang in Bored of Education was Roach actress Rosina Lawrence as Our Gang's new schoolteacher "Miss Jones".
 Lawrence appeared in five more Our Gang shorts during the 1936-37 cycle of shorts.

 Bored of Education won Roach the Academy Award for Short Subjects (One-Reel), the only Our Gang film so honored.
 In their review for the short in their book The Little Rascals: The Life and Times of Our Gang, film historians Leonard Maltin and Richard W. Bann felt that the award seemed to be "a product of whim or timing, rather than strictly a consideration of merit", noting earlier and later shorts–Teacher's Pet among them–they felt were overlooked.

 Bored of Education was preserved by the Academy Film Archive, in conjunction with the UCLA Film and Television Archive, in 2013.
 In 2022, Bored of Education was digitally re-scanned from the original 35mm film master prints using updated transfer technology, and further restored by ClassicFlix, who licensed the entire Hal Roach-era Our Gang series for release on Blu-ray.

-The short's title is a play on the term "Board of Education", a government agency in the United States that is responsible for the overall management of its public school system.
+The short's title is a pun on the term "Board of Education", a government agency in the United States that is responsible for the overall management of its public school system.